Foothills Stadium: History

 The status of the stadium was a consistent story throughout the Cannons history.
 The ballpark's owner, the City of Calgary, risked scuttling the move of the Gulls to Calgary by choosing to reassess the feasibility of AAA baseball in Calgary in 1984.
-Council ultimately voted to support Parker, agreeing to a seven-year lease and $1.5 million to renovate Foothills, one of the PCL's conditions on approving the relocation.
+Council ultimately voted to support team owner Russ Parker, agreeing to a seven-year lease and $1.5 million to renovate Foothills, one of the PCL's conditions on approving the relocation.
 In the Cannons early years, Foothills was regarded as a park with good atmosphere.
 Mel Kowalchuck of the Edmonton Trappers described the park in 1988: "They provide a good atmosphere at the park.
 Seating's good, and so is the field.
 The lighting, concessions, parking ... everything's good."

 Renovations to Foothills again became a major issue in 1993, when the National Association of Professional Baseball Leagues demanded that the Cannons upgrade Foothills to AAA standards.
 The Cannons and the city fought a protracted battle to see who would pay the majority of the $2 million renovation costs.
 The debate also included the Alberta government.
 Parker argued that if council did not choose to pay the majority of the renovation costs that he would sell or relocate the team.
 Groups representing Portland, Oregon, Fresno and Sacramento, California all expressed interest in the team.
 Unable to reach an agreement with the city, the Cannons then turned to the federal government in March 1994, making a pitch for a federal infrastructure grant to help pay for renovations.
 Renovations to Foothills Stadium finally began following the 1994 season.

 As other teams built new ballparks throughout the 1990s, Foothills' lack of luxury boxes, small clubhouses and open concourse became a growing concern for Parker.
 By 1998, he was arguing the need for a new stadium, or a major renovation of Foothills at a cost of $20 million.
 Despite numerous efforts to convince city council to help renovate Foothills, Parker was unable to secure support for the project.
 When the Cannons were sold and relocated in 2002, Foothills Stadium was regarded as one of the major reasons why the team moved south to Albuquerque.

 With the Calgary Vipers folding, the stadium was then used by the University of Calgary Dinos baseball team, as well the Calgary Junior Dinos, Calgary PBF Redbirds and Babe Ruth Calgary.